 Chicken breasts are one of the most popular and also one of the easiest items to grill.
 It’s also easy to produce chicken jerky if you don’t know what you are doing.
 These step by step directions will show you how to easily grill delicious, juicy chicken.
 There are so many variations with rubs, sauces and marinades that we could probably do a whole site on chicken.
-We will cover some of these variations in time, but this recipe is great for a quick and easy meal.
+We will cover some of these variations in time, but this article focuses on how to grill a chicken breast properly.
 The great thing about boneless, skinless chicken breasts is that you can cook them over direct, high heat without much risk for flare-ups since they are so lean.
 This means you can cook them really quickly and sear in all of those juices.
 The directions below are for relatively thin chicken breasts, less than an inch thick.
 Times may vary based on the thickness of your breasts, heat of your grill, etc. For these reasons, we can’t recommend more strongly the use of a good, instant read thermometer like the Thermapen.
 Your target temperature is around 160 degrees.
 Ok, we know you are ready to get started, so let’s take a look at step by step directions.

 - Light the grill and leave it on high for direct heat grilling.
 Make sure you clean the grates before they get too hot.
 It wouldn’t be a bad idea to oil your grates either, you can do this with a folded paper towel, tongs and some cooking oil.